moiSentineL/moisentinel.github.io/src/pages/Workout Routine.md

 No, it's not like I like to spend 12h per day in the gym- in fact, I don't go to the gym- but working out *in general* is a **must** for me.

+_Updated: 05th April, 2026_

-So, here's what I do for 4 days a week:
+Here's what I (try to) do 6 days a week.
+It's essentially a Push-Pull-Legs split, tailored to me.

-- There are 2 workouts- `upper` and `lower`- targeting respective muscle groups.
-- It goes like: `RULRULRR` (`R` for rest).
-- Bodyweight/weights based.
-No equipment other than a pull up bar.
-- Check note on Diet at the end of the page here.

-I started bodyweight training around 1.5years ago, and since then a lot of things have changed.
-I switched to this workout about 5-6 months ago, and I can *feel* things.
+## Push

+- Push Ups x3
+  While maintaining a constant pace; AMRAP (like most of the exercises).
+- Overhead Shoulder Press x2
+- Lateral Raises x2
+- Overhead Tricep Extensions x3
+  I just use a combination of a backpack and a towel to do this.

-## Upper Body Workout
+## Pull

-As of 3rd Aug, 2025, this workout consists of:

-1. Horizontal Push - Inclined Push-ups
-	- 3 sets
-2. Horizontal Pull - Inverted Row substitute - Bedsheet Row*
-	- 3 sets
-3. Triceps Isolation - Overhead Triceps extension with a backpack
-	- 2 sets @ ~5kg
-4. (Vertical Pull) - Negative Chin Ups
+- Pull Ups x2
-5. Biceps Isolation - Backpack Bicep Curls
+- Bicep Curls x3
-	- 3 sets @ ~5kg
-6. Forearms - Backpack twists
-	- 2 sets @ ~3kg

-I have stopped doing Vertical Pulls for some time because I cannot really go up.
-Moreover, I don't really feel my back with Bedsheet Rows*, so I am actually trying to find a better back/pull exercise here.
+- Bedsheet Row x3
+- Dead Hang x2
+- Hanging Knee Raises x2

-## Lower Body Workout
+## Legs

-As of 3rd Aug, 2025, this workout consists of:

-1. Heavy Quad Compound - Bulgarian Split Squat
+- Bulgarian Split Squats x2
-	- 3 sets
-2. Hamstrings - Sliding Hamstring Curls (with incline)
-	- 3 sets
-3. Medium Quad Compound - (weighted) Step Ups
-	- 2 sets @ ~4kg
+- Romanian Deadlifts x2
-4. Calf Raises
+- Calf Raises x3
-	- 4 sets (might add weight)
-5. Abs - superset
-	1. Dead Bug - 2 sets
-	2. Knee Raises while laying down - 2 sets
-	3. Hollow Body Hold (finisher)

-This actually works pretty well for me (except for the Abs part).
-I think have a stronger lower body than upper.
+- Hanging Knee Raises x2

 For warming up and cooling down, I just follow [this](https://archive.is/k6LFK). {{.edit}}